RCM Testing and Certification of Luminaires

 “Prescribed Articles” are products typically used in domestic situations such as table, floor or hand lamps.
 These typically plug into a wall outlet and require mandatory testing and certification prior to sales.
 Lamps that are child appealing also are prescribed articles requiring mandatory certification.
 The standard AS/NZS 60598.2.4 covers the safety aspects of table and floor lamps while child appealing is covered in AS/NZS 60598.2.10.
 It is important to note child appealing types cannot contain any 240V part and must include a low voltage power supply in its construction to meet the Australian safety requirements for compliance.

-Lighting falling into the “Non-Prescribed Articles” category is typically installed by an electrician for both domestic and commercial applications such as wall or ceiling mount luminaires.
+Lumnaires falling into the “Non-Prescribed Articles” category are typically installed by an electrician for both domestic and commercial applications such as wall or ceiling mount luminaires.
 Most are in the category of General type which is covered within the standard AS/NZS 60598.2.1 however other types may include down lights and recessed types to AS/NZS 60598.2.2, flood lights to AS/NZS 60598.2.5 or street lights to the AS/NZS 60598.2.3 standard.
+The street lighting standard also includes IP, IK to the associated AS 1158 standard with specific vibration requirements for acceleration of 3.5g and 193.2 mm displacement.
 We also test both emergency type and exit signs which are covered by AS/NZS 60598.2.22 and this shall include performance tests to AS 2293 standards.

 What is required to submit items for product safety testing?